 The UNHCR’s function is to assist about 35 million refugees worldwide.

 Angelina Jolie, who directed the Bosnian War drama In the Land of Blood and Honey in 2011, has no movies coming out this year.
-Jolie may be back in 2013 in Ridley Scott's thriller The Counselor, possibly co-starring Pitt, Javier Bardem, and Michael Fassbender.
-Robert Stromberg's Maleficent, possibly with Elle Fanning and Jude Law, has been announced as a 2014 release.
-Another 2014 possibility is Salt 2, a sequel to the action-packed box office hit Salt.
+Jolie may be back in 2013 in Ridley Scott’s thriller The Counselor, possibly co-starring Pitt, Javier Bardem, and Michael Fassbender.
+Robert Stromberg’s Maleficent, possibly with Elle Fanning and Jude Law, has been announced as a 2014 release.
+Another 2014 possibility is Salt 2, a sequel to the hit spy thriller Salt.

 Jolie won a Best Supporting Actress Oscar for James Mangold’s Girl, Interrupted (1999).
 Additionally, she was a Best Actress nominee for Clint Eastwood’s Changeling (2008); she lost to Kate Winslet for Stephen Daldry’s The Reader.